For classes sponsored by Richland Parks and Recreation, Kennewick Community Education, and Allied Arts, please refer to their cancellation policy.

 CHARITABLE DONATIONS POLICIES

 When a patron purchases a piece of artwork at a fundraising event, they can claim the entire purchase price as a charitable deduction.
 However, when an artist donates a piece of artwork, they can’t claim the retail price of it as charitable contribution.
-An artist can only claim the cost of the materials, which normally is a fraction of the price of the finished artwork.
+An artist can only claim the cost of the materials (not even labor!), which normally is a fraction of the price of the finished artwork.
 Bummer, but that’s the way the IRS code works.

-A.so, a piece of art is different than say a vacation, or a spa visit, or donation of that kind.
+So, when a piece of art is donated, it’s different than say a vacation, or a spa visit, or other donation of that kind.
 Artwork has an intrinsic, deeper value than say a golf package.
 After donating several original paintings I’ve come to realize many of the people that attend these events expect to get a “deal;” to be able to purchase artwork at less than market value.
 This devalues my artwork and it is extremely unfair to my clients who have paid full price for my work.
-In light of this I no longer donate my artwork outright to any charity.
+In light of this, I no longer donate original artwork outright to any charity.
 I do like to help fundraising efforts however, and there are a few ways we can still do this.

-Option 2 – I can donate a print, vs. an original, of a smaller dimension (5x7 or 8x10, finished size 8x10 or 11x14 once matted and framed).
+Option 1 – I can donate a print, vs. an original, of a smaller dimension (5×7 or 8×10, finished size 8×10 or 11×14 once matted and framed).
 This keeps the art price friendly and is appealing to those seeking a “deal” at a charity auction.
-I am more than happy to mat and frame it as part of my giving policy.
-To be fair to my current collectors, a minimum bid would need to be set.
+To be fair to my current collectors, I do require a minimum bid be set.
+I am more than happy to mat the print as part of my giving policy, as well as provide an archival backing board, making it ready to mount into a standard sized frame.
+Craft Warehouse in Kennewick has many, many pre-made frames you can buy off-the-shelf and their framing shop will mount the print into the frame for you for free.

-Option 3 – I can donate a two-hour private painting lesson that you can auction off.
+Option 2 – I can donate a two-hour private painting lesson that you can auction off.
 Or attendance at one of my many public painting parties.
+Just be aware, I only teach four “paint and sip” type events per year anymore, which sell out well in advance, making your auction recipient’s choices pretty slim.

 To contact me regarding charitable donations, click here.